-- Release the mouse button when sufficient space has been made (approximately an inch or more vertically). - Click on the upper horizontal line of the column. - Right-click inside the graph container and select Add to Selected Graph Container from the pop-up menu and select Data Graph from the sub-menu.
+- Release the mouse button when sufficient space has been made (approximately an inch or more vertically). - Click on the top horizontal line of the graph container.

+Right-click inside the graph container and select Add to Selected Graph Container from the pop-up menu and select Data Graph from the sub-menu.